67Lord523/AP-CSP-diagnostics-2026/introduction/aldomarmolejo.md

 Aldo Marmolejo

-I'm interested in taking the class AP Computer Science Principles
+I'm interested in taking the AP Computer Science Principles class because I have always had an interest in